-I think most people would agree that experience is personal thing and often acquired at the price of mistakes, sometimes painful ones too!
+I think most people would agree that experience is personal and often acquired at the price of mistakes, sometimes painful ones, too.

-Below is a list of the things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
-It’s no exaggeration to say that on whole acknowledging the truths below came to me via exhaustion, frustration, lots of profanity, wasted cash and a fall or two from my bike as well.
+Below is a list of things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
+It’s no exaggeration to say that on whole, acknowledging the truths below came to me via exhaustion, frustration, profanity, wasted cash and a fall or two as well.

 Seasoned riders my find the list familiar but perhaps won’t agree entirely with my reasoning on every point.
-That’s fine, we all have our own take on what adventure riding should be and is.
+That’s ok, we all have our own take on what adventure riding should be and is.
 Regardless, I hope those in search of advice or guidelines will find the list useful.
-It’s not exhaustive but there’s a few pointers in it that should encourage some critical thinking.
+It’s not exhaustive but there are a few pointers in it that should at least encourage some critical thinking.

 1. Don’t over plan your itinerary

-Trying to fill in a detailed route for a long motorcycle tour is generally futile and can be described as a waste of time.
-So many things can happen once you’re on the road that pre-made arrangements will inevitably get trashed no matter how carefully crafted.
+Trying to fill in a detailed route for a long motorcycle tour is generally futile and almost always as a waste of time.
+So many things can happen once you’re on the road that arrangements will get trashed no matter how carefully crafted.
 There could be dozens of reasons for this.
-Some of the most common are unpredictables such as the desire to follow newly made friends, problems with embassies and visa applications, unexpected health issues, poor weather conditions that can result in floods, land slides or hazardous road conditions not to mention political turmoil and newly formed “no go” zones.
-These are all very real scenarios and more can be added to the list depending on which part of the world you find yourself in.
+Some of the most common are unpredictables such as the desire to group up with newly made road buddies, problems with embassies and visa applications, unexpected health issues, poor weather conditions that can lead to floods, land slides or hazardous road conditions.
+Political turmoil is not uncommon either and new “no go” zones with violent clashes between opposing factions can appear suddenly anywhere in the world.
+More, very real scenarios can be added to the list and unfortunately crime and unexpected financial challenges should be mentioned as well.

 It’s best to have a “general idea” of which direction you intend to move in and which major sites, locations, cities you expect to visit eventually, and at some point.
-However, be prepared to accept that you may never make it to all of these for the reasons earlier mentioned.
+However, be prepared to accept that you may never make it to all of your chosen travel spots for a variety of valid reasons.

 It’s also best NOT to make commitments to family and friends (or organisations of any kind) to meet on specific dates at specific locations.
-Engagements such as these generally turn out to be difficult if not impossible to honour especially on longer journeys.
-Promises and engagements become nagging burdens you will resent primarily because they urge you (the traveller) to rush, race, speed through countries on a quest to honour your commitments.
-Of course, this is the exact opposite of what overland motorbike travel should be.
+Engagements such as these generally turn out to be difficult if not impossible to honor especially on longer trips.
+Promises and appointments become nagging burdens you will resent primarily because they urge you (the traveler) to rush, race, speed through countries on a quest to honor those same commitments.
+Clearly, this is the opposite of what overland travel should be.
 The freedom of having your own transport should be an opportunity to explore towns, cities and parts of a country at a leisurely pace, preferably off the more beaten tourist routes.
-It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to join you, regardless of whether that means a couple of countries behind or even ahead of your intended time schedule.
+It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to travel, regardless of whether that means a couple of countries behind or even ahead of your intended schedule.